robnolen/aws-security-workshops/threat-detection-wksp/README.md

 ### Scenario

-You are a systems administrator for a web services company.
-New to the cloud, you have performed a lift-and-shift of your infrastructure for piloting purposes leaving an instance available to the internet.
-As the administrator of the system, you have been tasked with responding to any security alerts generated from your AWS environment.
+Your company is new to the cloud and has recently performed a lift-and-shift of your infrastructure for piloting purposes.
+You are a systems administrator and have been tasked with maintaining the environment in AWS.
+As part of that maintenance you are also responsible for responding to any security event in your environment.

 ### Architecture Overview